googleads/googleads-mobile-ios-mediation/adapters/MoPub/README.md

 You can optionally register a `GADMoPubNetworkExtras` class with the ad request to set the desired size for the MoPub privacy icon in points.
-Values can range from 10 to 30 inclusive, with a default size of 20.
+Values can range from 10 to 30 inclusive.
+The default size for the privacy icon is 20.

 <pre><code>GADRequest *request = [GADRequest request];
 GADMoPubNetworkExtras *extras = [[GADMoPubNetworkExtras alloc] init];
-extras.privacyIconSize = 20;
+extras.privacyIconSize = 15;
 [request registerAdNetworkExtras:extras];</code></pre>

 ## Native Ads Notes

 ### Ad Rendering
-- MoPub has 5 assets including icon, title, description, main image and CTA text.
+- MoPub has 5 assets including icon, title, description, main image and CTA(call to action) text.
 - Currently MoPub adapter is built to return app install ads via Google mediation.
 If you are requesting content ads only, there will be no ads returned.

 ### Impression and Click Tracking
-- MoPub and Google Mobile Ads SDKs will be tracking impressions in their own way, so please expect discrepancies.
-Clicks are matched between the two SDKs.
+- MoPub and Google Mobile Ads SDKs track impressions in their own way, so there may be discrepancies.
+Clicks are detected by the Google Mobile Ads SDK and are forwarded to MoPub SDK, so click reporting will be in sync.

 The latest documentation and code samples for the Google Mobile Ads SDK are available at the